Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance_graylog.md

 #### Set up secrets for private repositories

 To deploy an image stored in a private repository, you must create a kubernetes secret and set up the `pullSecret` field in the `image` section in the override file.
-This is necessary for both the discovery and traceability agents.
+This is necessary for both the Discovery and Traceability agents.

 Kubernetes command to create secret: